strongloop/strongloop.com2/_posts/2019-10-09-what-to-expect-at-asc.md

 *"ASC includes cutting edge technology keynotes and sessions that chart the future of APIs, in-depth specification and standards discussions and an extensive tutorial track.
 The event is designed to be highly interactive with plenty of discussion time throughout the workshops and sessions.
 OpenAPI Specification, RAML, API Blueprint, gRPC, OData, JSON Schema, GraphQL, AsyncAPI and other formats will all be topics at the event, enabling attendees to get familiar with these formats and discuss how to use them in practice."*

 There will be many sessions to learn from at the event.
-We've listed some highlights below from the IBM team.
+We've listed some highlights below from the IBM team, though there are many great sessions being offered in addition to these.

 Chris Phillips, Integration Architect and Master Inventor, IBM
 * [Turning External Services to Internal APIs](https://sched.co/T6tr)